nf-core/funcscan/docs/usage.md

 ## Introduction

 nf-core/funcscan is a pipeline for efficient and parallelised screening of long nucleotide sequences such as contigs for antimicrobial peptide genes, antimicrobial resistance genes, and biosynthetic gene clusters.
-It further identifies their taxonomic orgin.
+It can additionally identify the taxonomic origin of the sequences.

 ## Running the pipeline